-Developmental Education Assistance Program (DEAP) provides family education, support, childcare, health nutrition, home visiting, social activities, parent/child activities, respite care, parent leadership, resources and referrals, and residential services to families, children and adults.
+Developmental Education Assistance Program (DEAP) provides family education, family preservation and support, childcare, health nutrition, home visiting, social activities, parent/child activities, respite care, parent leadership, resources and referrals, and residential services to families, children and adults.
 DEAP is a member of the Community Early Childhood Collaboration and provides the Parents As Teachers program and partners with Child & Family Services utilizing the Safe-Care model.
 DEAP holds a 6-week summer program for school age children with disabilities, which involves skill building, specialized services and community education, awareness and social/recreational experiences and provides evidenced based ABA services to children with autism and their families.

 The Parenting Place supports parents and families, especially in the form of parenting skills training and coping skills during times of stress or crisis.
 The Parenting Place provides the Nurturing Program parenting classes, Parent Aide Home Visitation, respite care, parent leadership opportunities, family events, and resources and referrals.
 The MT CTF funds The Parenting Place’s services in Missoula County.